brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 Rittel claimed that although these problems are so complex, they have a underlying pattern consisting of two phases: **problem definition** and **problem solution**.
 He pleaded for the importance of human experience and perception in design as opposed to others in this period.
 This is were the **problem space** and **solution space** phases are derived from in diagrams about design thinking.

-This sparked the interest of many since it strives to solve a problem that's relevant throughout different industries because of its abstract nature.
+This sparked the interest of many, since it strives to solve a problem that's relevant throughout different industries because of its abstract nature.
 Causing designers and other highly creative people to become subjects of studies in order to determine how they would come up with ideas and solutions.
 This research led to the use of creative thinking techniques like brainstorming across other professions as we know and use today.

 After this periode a lot more happened on which I could elaborate more, but one of the key events related to design thinking was the 1992 publication of Richard Buchanan's **"Wicked Problems in Design Thinking"** in which he portrait design and its role in solving problems.
 Stating[^2]: